yohanan408/socioeconomic-hypertension-mediators/README.md

 #### UI/UX: Ghost Signs and Delta Polarity

 During the Streamlit dashboard development, an initial naive implementation passed `delta=f"{result.absolute_risk_reduction:.1%}"` directly to `st.metric()`.
-Because a *reduction* in hypertension prevalence is a clinically positive outcome, but the absolute risk reduction is mathematically positive (42.9% → 42.0% produces ARR = +0.9%), the metric card rendered a **red "up-arrow" delta**—communicating the exact wrong signal to a public-health policymaker.
+Because a *reduction* in hypertension prevalence is a clinically positive outcome, but the absolute risk reduction is mathematically positive (42.9% → 42.0% produces ARR = +0.9%), the metric card rendered a **green "up-arrow" delta**—communicating the exact wrong signal to a public-health policymaker.

-The fix required explicitly inverting the sign: `delta=f"{-result.absolute_risk_reduction:.1%}"` combined with `delta_color="inverse"` to ensure that clinically beneficial reductions display as **green downward trends** across all active slider permutations.
+The fix required explicitly inverting the sign: `delta=f"{-abs(result.absolute_risk_reduction):.1%}"` combined with `delta_color="normal"` to ensure that clinically beneficial reductions display as **red downward trends** across all active slider permutations.
 This was a critical UX lesson: **mathematical correctness is not the same as communicative clarity**.

 ---